 “As an admin of a prison advocate page, I see and read the impacts that no visits have on families, loved ones and inmates,” she said.

-The rate of COVID-19 infection in New South Wales is flattening dramatically, and while we are not suggesting that COVID-19 distancing laws are removed just yet, we push for safe visits to be opened.
+The rate of COVID-19 infection in New South Wales is flattening dramatically.
+While we are not suggesting that COVID-19 distancing laws go out of effect just yet, we push for safe visits to open up again.
 This is a perfectly viable option given the current restrictions in pubs and clubs and sports games.

-Co-ordinator of Justice Action Brett Collins believes that visits need to be re-opened for the benefit of both the inmate and the family.
+Co-ordinator of Justice Action Brett Collins believes that visits need re-opening for the benefit of both the inmate and the family.

 “The loss of visits removes the single most stabilising factor in prisoners’ lives and their families,” Brett stated.